AdobeDocs/developers-animatesdk-docs/Frame_object/frame24.md

 #### Description

-Method; specifies an array of control point and tangent endpoint coordinates that describe a cubic Bézier curve to be used as a custom ease curve.
+Method; specifies an array of control point and tangent endpoint coordinates that describe a cubic BÃ©zier curve to be used as a custom ease curve.
 This array is constructed by the horizontal (ordinal: left to right) position of the control points and tangent endpoints.

 #### Example

 ```
-The following example sets the ease curve for all properties of the first frame in the first layer to the Bézier curve specified by the easeCurve array:
+The following example sets the ease curve for all properties of the first frame in the first layer to the BÃ©zier curve specified by the easeCurve array:
 var theFrame = fl.getDocumentDOM().getTimeline().layers\[0\].frames\[0\]; var easeCurve = \[ {x:0,y:0}, {x:.3,y:.3}, {x:.7,y:.7}, {x:1,y:1} \]; theFrame.setCustomEase( "all", easeCurve );

 ```